-- Register in person

-Reing your registration form to Project tation & Proceedings - Bring your registration form to Registration & Records. - If you're on academic alert or probation, you must have your form approved by an advisor in Career and Academic Planning Services before you register. - If you plan to take more than 18 credits during the semester, you will need a signature from Career and Academic Planning Services.
+- Register in person Bring your registration form to Registration & Records. - If you're on academic alert or probation, you must have your form approved by an advisor in Career and Academic Planning Services before you register. - If you plan to take more than 18 credits during the semester, you will need a signature from Career and Academic Planning Services.